- What Does it Mean to Have a Lethargic Dog?

 My Dog Is Lethargic: Lethargic Puppies

-Lethargic puppies are a little more concerning than a lethargic adult dog.
-Because their immune system is not fully developed, a lethargic puppy can be a sign of a virus or infection, like FeLV, hookworms, and parvovirus.
+Lethargic puppies are a little more concerning than lethargic older dogs.
+Because their immunity is not fully developed, a lethargic puppy can be a sign of a virus or infection, like FeLV, hookworms, and parvovirus.
 Sometimes even ticks can cause your puppy to be lethargic because they drain their blood and could have diseases.
 Due to this, it’s very important to take any lethargic puppy to your vet immediately.

 However, keep in mind that puppies also tend to sleep anywhere from 10 to 15 hours per day.
 This is very important to their development and is not a concerning thing.
 While they might sleep a lot, puppies are still very active and playful when they wake up.
-If you find your puppy doesn’t act like this and is tired all the time, that is when you should be a bit worried and look into a physical examination from your veterinarian.
+If you find your puppy has low energy levels and is tired all the time, that is a red flag you should be a bit worried and look into a physical examination from your veterinarian.

 Ways To Treat A Lethargic Dog

 There are plenty of ways you can treat a lethargic dog.
-Below are some of the most common methods to use.
+Below are some of the most common methods to use and pay attention to.

 Seek the Services of a Vet